6th October 2022

 Cons

 • No credit checks.
 Though some services may still perform credit checks, BNPLs are not legally obligated to do so.
-Although this may seem like a pro to some, credit checks are important to ensure the borrower is in a financial position to be able to make the repayments and not spiral into debt.
+Although this may seem like a pro to some, credit checks are essential to ensure the borrower is in a financial position to be able to make the repayments and not spiral into debt.

 What is a personal loan?